zytric/raj/_posts/2020-06-22-hacking-cc.md

 Let's see if the game is "hackable".
 I came up with the following code for not displaying any fog on the map.
 Chrome console:
 `fog.draw = function() { }; // no more fog rendering >:)`

 Wola!
 It worked.
 I can see the full map.
+Enemy base and units as well.

 Okey, from now on let's try to run a own version of the script, which I can "hack"/fiddle with.
-I copied the JavaScript, prettified, add a redirect in Chrome which redirected the:
+Tooked the JavaScript, prettified, add a redirect (add-on) in Chrome which redirected the:
-`/release/cnc-0.8.3.b.js -> https://xxx.xx/myCC.js`
+`/release/cnc-0.8.3.b.js -> https://xxx.xx/my-custom-cc-client.js`

+So let's go crazy.
+I realy suck at RTS-games so let's modify the crap out of the game client.
+`//this.context.fillStyle = "black";
+this.context.fillStyle = "rgba(0,0,0,0.5) //transparent fog, now we can see the enemy";
+`